 Each subjective sentence detected is classified into groups good or bad, like or dislike, positive or negative.

-Presentation of output
+Presentation of the output

 At the end we here convert the unstructured text into meaningful information.

-After the completion of the analysis phase, the text results are displayed on graphs like “Pie charts”, “Bar charts” and “Line graphs” in order for the end user to understand the final results.
+After the completion of the analysis phase, the text results are displayed on graphs like “Pie charts”, “Bar charts” and “Line graphs” for the end user to understand the final results.

 Solution statement